-Restricted Classes
+Sports Classes

-- Any combination who wants to compete at a level where their horse is out of the points bracket for that level may compete as a restricted combination at any level they choose. - The onus is on the rider to declare on their entry form that they are competing as a restricted combination. - Any combination that wishes to compete in the restricted category can only do so at any level lower than the horse's current grading. - These combinations can move back up at any time to their horse's current grade. - Restricted combinations are not eligible for any prizes or prize money only rosettes will be given but will compete within the Riders Category level. - Any restricted combination can qualify for and compete at National Summer and Winter Championships if they receive the necessary scores.
+- Any combination who wants to compete at a level where their horse is out of the points bracket for that level may compete in the sports class at any level they choose. - The onus is on the rider to declare on their entry form that they are competing as a sports combination. - Any combination that wishes to compete in the sports category can only do so at any level lower than the horse's current grading. - These combinations can move back up at any time to their horse's current grade. - Sports combinations are not eligible for prize money only rosettes will be given or prizes in kind. - Any sports combination can qualify for and compete at National Summer and Winter Championships if they receive the necessary scores.